gbif/hp-gb32/programme.md

 ---

 The GB31 meeting and associated events will take place in Vairão, Vila do Conde, just outside, Porto, Portugal, in the period 30 September - 4 October 2024.
-Please note that unless indicated, the events will be in-person only.
+Please note that unless indicated, the events will be in-person on site only.

 [Pre-registration](/registration) is required for all events.